broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 Depending on how much additional space you need, you can take one of three options:

 1. Make no modifications to the ES cluster, your new indices will fit on the existing nodes, and won't fill the disks past about ~82%.
-2. You need slightly more space, so you can increase the size of the disks in the current persistent dataset pods.
+2. You need slightly more space, so you can increase the size of the disks in the current persistent data nodeSet.
 3. You need at least as much space as ~80% of a data pod holds (around ~1.4TB as of this writing), so you add another persistent data node.

 ### Option 1: No modifications